telink-semi/telink_zigbee_ble_concurrent_sdk/doc/telink_zigbee_ble_concurrent_sdk_Release_Note.md

 ### Features
 * Normalizes the naming of content related to private schemas
 * BLE DLE is supported
-* binding table compatibility. the api “app_userBindingTblRestore” can be used to restore the binding table if the aps_binding_table_t is modified by user for the older SDK earlier than v2.2.0.0 .
+* binding table compatibility. the api "app_userBindingTblRestore" can be used to restore the binding table if the aps_binding_table_t is modified by user for the older SDK earlier than v2.2.0.0 .
 * add sample codes to support report for ZED device

 BREAKING CHANGES